 Database credentials.
 Make sure the database exists.
 I recommend a dedicated user for Firefly III For other database types, please see the FAQ: https://docs.firefly-iii.org/support/faq If you use Docker or similar, you can set these variables from a file by appending them with _FILE Use "mysql" for MySQL and MariaDB.
 Use "sqlite" for SQLite.
 DB_CONNECTION=mysql DB_HOST=127.0.0.1 DB_PORT=3306 DB_DATABASE=firefly DB_USERNAME=fireflyuser DB_PASSWORD=your-stronge-password-here

-After that, switch back to Firefly III root directory and update all packages and requirements using commands:
+After that, switch back to the Firefly III root directory and update all packages and requirements using commands:

 cd /var/www/firefly-iii sudo php artisan migrate:refresh --seed sudo php artisan firefly-iii:upgrade-database sudo php artisan passport:install